Popkornium18/audiotag/README.md

 Albumtitle: Conference of the Birds
 Genre: Doom Metal
 Year: 2006
-Number of songs: 2
-Number of discs: 1
-/path/to/files/1 - At Giza.flac
+1 - At Giza.flac
-Title: At Giza
+Title 1: At Giza
-/path/to/files/2 - Flight of the Eagle.flac
+2 - Flight of the Eagle.flac
-Title: Flight of the Eagle
+Title 2: Flight of the Eagle
 ```

 ### Set